 Features and annotation can be interactively created, or retrieved from external data sources.
-Webservices like JNet (see 8.1 above) can be used to analyse a given sequence or alignment and generate annotation for it.
+Webservices like JPred (see 8.1 above) can be used to analyse a given sequence or alignment and generate annotation for it.

-4.1 Conservation, Quality and Consensus Annotation
+4.1 Conservation, Quality, Consensus and other Annotation